alexthecat123/ESProFile/README.md

 # Desirable Features
 - Get the free space indicator working in the Selector.
 It's currently disabled and returns "????????" because it just takes way too long to count up the free space on larger SD cards (on the order of several seconds), which causes the Selector to freeze for that period of time whenever it requests the free space.
-- Add support for BLU and 5:1 interleave disk images without requiring conversion.
+- Add support for BLU 5:1 interleave disk images without requiring conversion.
 - Allow backing up and restoring images directly to the SD card instead of over XMODEM when in diagnostic mode.
 This way, backups and restores will be quicker and you can also immediately boot from your backup by switching to emulator mode!
 - Make a parallel card version of ESProFile.
 This design would take the 2-port parallel card and replace one (or both) of the ports with one (or two) ESProFile(s) built directly into the card.
 This would make for a really easy plug-in hard drive replacement for a lot of Lisa users, without any messy cables or mounting headaches.
 Due to being card-based, this version of ESProFile would not support diagnostic mode; the mode pin on the ESP32 that normally connects to the switch would be hard-wired for emulator mode only.